Higher Education Emergency Relief Fund Reporting

 TO QUALIFY FOR CARES FUNDS:

-- LPC must be your official college of record in admissions to receive funds from Las Positas, and you must be enrolled in LPC classes.
+LPC must be your official college of record and you must be enrolled in LPC classes

-- All FAFSA/CADAA applicants enrolled in 3 or more units at the time of disbursement will receive Emergency grant funds.
+All FAFSA/CADAA applicants enrolled in 3 or more units at the time of disbursement will receive CARES grant funds.

-- International Students will be able to apply for HEERF III funds; please contact the International Student Program Coordinator for application and details.
+• International Students are eligible; please contact the International Student Program Coordinator for details.

 The amount of your award is based on your current units of enrollment and your Expected Family Contribution (‘EFC’) which is determined by your FAFSA or CADAA results.

-Email notification to HEERF III Emergency grant recipients:
+Email notification to HEERF III Emergency grant recipients Fall term 2021:

 Subject: NOTIFICATION OF LPC HEERF III/CARES AWARD